detachedsoul/poetselixir-nextjs/README.md

 - Chanegd the index posts to to valid posts and also added more post to the    `postsApi` and update it accordingly in the `categoryApi` file.

+- Made the `post` page to display individual post's.

-The live demo of my progress can be found on [https://poetselixir.netlify.app](https://poetselixir.netlify.app)
+The live demo of my progress can be found on [https://poetselixir.netlify.app](https://poetselixir.netlify.app) or [https://poetselixir.vercel.app](https://poetselixir.vercel.app)